Are you looking for places to visit in Japan? This is one of my favorite countries in the world, and it has so much to offer.

 So, now that you know about all these amazing places to visit in Japan, it’s time to book your trip!

 Japan is an incredible destination where you can spend weeks or even months.
-If you know some more beautiful places to visit in Japan, feel free to share your recommendations in the comment section!
+If you have suggestions on other beautiful places to visit in Japan, feel free to share in the comment section!